pzuehlke/Hutton/README.md

 # *Programming in Haskell*

 The repository contains solutions to all of the exercises in Prof. Graham Hutton's [_Programming in Haskell_](https://www.cs.nott.ac.uk/~pszgmh/pih.html) (2nd ed.), along with several related scripts.
-The most substantial projects or exercises are collected in a separate folder.
+The most substantial projects are collected in a separate folder.

 In your quest to achieve monadic enlightenment, you may find the following koan from p.
 170 of the book to be helpful: